Frankenstein.

 Why you should re-read Paradise Lost by Benjamin Ramm (article) - it tells the story of the war for heaven and man’s expulsion from Eden.
 It ambitiously attempts to comprehend the loss of paradise from the perspectives of the fallen angel Satan and man, fallen from grace.
 Even to readers in a secular age, the poem is a powerful meditation on rebellion, longing, and the desire for redemption.
 Paradise Lost inspired Mary Shelley’s Frankenstein.

 The Rime of the Ancient Mariner by Samuel Taylor Coleridge (poem + audio) - published in 1798, this poem became a prominent literary romantic piece.
 It significantly influenced Mary Shelley as she used it as a literal and metaphorical translation in Frankenstein.
 Lines 59-60 of part one of the poem state, “Instead of the cross, the albatross about my neck was hung.”
 The albatross hanging from the mariner’s neck symbolizes the weight of his sin.
 Coleridge frames a comparison between the cross of Jesus and the albatross, ultimately alluding to the Bible.
-Shelley also references the poem in chapter 5, page 60, and in Walton’s second letter, where he states he “shall kill no albatross” and specifically mentions the Ancient Mariner.
-Shelley also quotes the poem when he describes his loneliness and fear of his creation.
+Shelley also references the poem in chapter 5 and in Walton’s second letter, where he states he “shall kill no albatross” and specifically mentions the Ancient Mariner.
+Shelley also quotes the poem when Dr. Frankenstein describes his loneliness and fear of his creation.
 This is seen when Frankenstein says that he “doth walk in fear and dread, and having once turned round, walks on, and turns no more his head; because he knows a frightful fiend doth close behind him tread.”
 Read more.

 Prometheus, the Friend of Man - the story of Prometheus holds a special place in Geek mythology.
 This son of a Titan is regarded as one of the great benefactors of humankind, the bringer of fire.
 He is known as the first great scientist of Greek mythology who, in various versions, teaches medicine and science, steals fire from Zeus, and gives it to humanity.
 Prometheus creates man from clay and steals fire from the Gods to make his creation more godlike.
 Similarly, Victor Frankenstein trespasses on what God's role should be when he created the Monster.
 Prometheus is continuously punished for his actions, and Victor and the Monster live lives of torment.
 Light and fire are significantly brought together in the electric force that offers the Monster life.